 Student Spotlight: Stephanie N. Marcotte, Ed.D. in Transformative Leadership

 Stephanie Marcotte is a student in the Ed.D.
 Transformative Leadership program at the College of Graduate and Professional Studies here at the University of New England.
-She talks about her experience as an online student, how her leadership has developed throughout her time in the UNE Ed.D. program, and how her identity as a leader has changed throughout the program.
+She talks about her experience as an online student, how her educational leadership roles have developed throughout her time in the UNE Ed.D. program, and how her identity as a leader has changed throughout the program.

 What are your current leadership roles?